aberezkin/ng2-image-upload/CONTRIBUTING.md

 `development` should be merged into `master` via pull request.

-On `master` run: `npm run release` build the project, build the demo, generate the changelog, and bump the version.
+On `master` run: `npm run release` to build the project, build the demo, generate the changelog, and bump the version.

 If unsure of the output run `npm run release -- --dry-run` for a preview.